yogesh-sindam/Kubernetes-DailyEvolve/README.md

 parse the values to container form configmap runtime:
-`configMapRef` use from configmap to and mention in container running inside the pod.
+`configMapRef` use from configmap to and mention in container running inside the pod